AfzalAheer/stylish-responsive-seo-optimized-footer-for-wordpress-site/README.md

-# Customizable Website Footer for UrduMeinHelp
+# Customizable Website Footer for websites

 This repository contains a responsive and customizable footer section designed for the website [urdumeinhelp.com](https://urdumeinhelp.com).
 This footer offers quick links, social media icons, a newsletter signup, cookie consent, and a back-to-top button, all with optimized code and SEO-friendly features.